jirehhuang/productivity-mouse-config/README.md

 ## macOS installation instructions

-The following instructions extend the configuration to seamlessly operate on and switch between both Windows and macOS devices.
-All desired features must be installed on all applicable devices.
+The following instructions extend the configuration to seamlessly operate on and allow switching between both Windows and macOS devices.
+All desired features should be installed on all applicable devices.

 1. Install [Karabiner Elements](https://karabiner-elements.pqrs.org/) and clone this repository into `~/.config/karabiner`: